-The Sports Science and Advanced Research study programme is a two-year course designed to develop the skills and knowledge base of students with a keen interest in the science of sport.
+The Level 3 Foundation Diploma in Sports Science study programme is a two-year course designed to develop the skills and knowledge base of students with a keen interest in the science of sport.

 It consists of the Foundation Diploma studied in Year 1 and the Extended Diploma completed in Year 2.
 Students will study in both practical and theoretical settings.
 This is an ideal pathway for anyone wishing to advance their studies at university: as such, all students will have a guaranteed offer for the Foundation Degree in Sports Coaching delivered at Derby College.

 Students will need to complete an interview and screening test in maths and English.